FunnelKit

 personalized subject line with WooCommerce follow up emails

-Here is a preview of the first automated follow-up email that comes with the prebuilt recipe
+Here is a preview of the first automated follow-up email that comes with the prebuilt recipe.

 woocommerce follow up emails using rich text editor

-🔔 Note: This is a premium feature.
+But this is a premium feature.
 You need to upgrade to FunnelKit Automations Pro to use the visual builder.

 To do so, select Visual Builder (New) and click Edit.